How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 MEZZANINE FINANCE / CASH FLOW LOANS

-Mezzanine financing has been shown to be a flexible option for companies in need of additional funds.
 This type of business funding carries higher interest rates than senior debt and comes with more stringent repayment terms but offers more flexibility and helps cover the gaps in your sources of financing to buy a business.

 CONCLUSION / FINANCING ACQUISITIONS

-If you want to take over a family business or prepare to buy an established company let the 7 Park Avenue Financial team help you succeed
+If you want to take over a family business or prepare to buy an established company, let the 7 Park Avenue Financial team help you succeed.

 FAQ FREQUENTLY ASKED QUESTIONS PEOPLE ALSO ASK MORE INFORMATION